MarcinZiabek/VoiceClassifier/README.md

 ## The best algorithms

-To choose the best pair of decomposition and classification alogirthms, all permutations were tested for different number of learning samples.
+To choose the best pair of decomposition and classification algorithms, all combinations were tested for a different number of learning samples.

 ![IMAGE ALT TEXT HERE](images/ranking.png)

-As you can see, 5 pairs are really interesting:
+As you can see, 5 pairs are potentially interesting:

 - (FastICA, GaussianNB),
 - (FactorAnalysis, GaussianNB),